ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 {: #vs_orderinginstances-bare-metal-number}

 The number of ESXi servers that you want add to the vSphere cluster.
 All the ESXi servers have the same configuration.
-* If you selected the VMware NSX component, a minimum of three servers is required.
-* If you selected the VMware vSAN component, a minimum of four servers is required.

 ## Storage settings
 {: #vs_orderinginstances-storage-settings}

 For orders without vSAN, ESXi servers are ordered with a 12-disk chassis, with two disks for the ESXi operating system (OS).

-For orders with vSAN, ESXi servers are ordered with a 12-disk chassis and two disks ordered for caching.
-The ESXi OS is placed on a single M.2 solid state drive that does not consume a disk bay.
+For orders with vSAN, ESXi servers are ordered with a 12-disk chassis and two disks are ordered for caching.
+The ESXi OS is placed on a single M.2 solid-state drive that does not use a disk bay.
 These settings are configured by default and cannot be changed.
 You can order more capacity disks by selecting **Disk type and size for vSAN capacity disks** and **Number of vSAN capacity disks**.

 If you select the VMware vSAN component for the cluster, specify the following settings:
-* **Disk type and size for vSAN capacity disks**: Select an option for the capacity disks that you need.
+* **Disk type and size for vSAN capacity disks** - Select an option for the capacity disks that you need.
-* **Number of vSAN capacity disks**: Specify the number of capacity disks that you want to add.
+* **Number of vSAN capacity disks** - Specify the number of capacity disks that you want to add.
 * If you want to add more capacity disks, select the **High performance with Intel Optane** checkbox.
-This option provides two extra capacity disk bays, which is useful for workloads that require less latency and higher IOPS throughput.
+This option provides two extra capacity disk bays, which are useful for workloads that require less latency and higher IOPS throughput.

-  The **High performance with Intel Optane** option is available only for the **Skylake** and **Cascade Lake** CPU models.
+  The **High performance with Intel Optane** option is available only for vSphere 6.7u3 instances with the Skylake and Cascade Lake CPU models.
   {:note}

 * Review the **Disk size for vSAN cache disks** and **Number of vSAN cache disks** values.
 These values depend on whether you selected the **High performance with Intel Optane** checkbox.

+### Enable vSAN deduplication and compression
+{: #vs_orderinginstance-storage-enable-comp}

+vSAN storage depends on the number of servers and your total disk capacity, and the use of deduplication and compression.

+The amount of storage reduction from deduplication and compression depends on many factors, including the type of data stored and the number of duplicate blocks.
+Larger disk groups tend to provide a higher deduplication ratio.
+For more information, see [Using deduplication and compression](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-3D2D80CC-444E-454E-9B8B-25C3F620EFED.html){:external}.
+{:note}

 ## Network interface settings
 {: #vs_orderinginstances-network-interface-settings}